Concurrent Enrollment of High School Students

 - A high school student may be permitted to enroll in up to 11 units (or up to 15 units if the student is enrolled in a College and Career Access Pathway).
 The Dean of Enrollment Services may make exceptions, subject to consideration and approval.

-- Students may not enroll in pre-collegiate courses or physical education activity courses.
+- Students may not enroll in physical education activity courses.

 - Students who have previously enrolled and who have dropped their courses and/or have not made satisfactory progress will not be allowed to continue in the college program without approval from the Dean of Enrollment Services.